Bengasi (film)

 It was presented at the Venice Film Festival and won the Mussolini Cup as the best Italian film while Fosco Giachetti won the best actor award.
 It proved popular with audiences, and was re-released in 1955 with some new scenes added.

 Plot

-The film is set in 1941 during the Second World War, when the city of Benghazi in Italian-ruled Libya was occupied by British forces.
+The film is set in 1941 during World War II, when the city of Benghazi in Italian-ruled Libya was occupied by British forces.
 Italian inhabitants of Benghazi work to resist the British and discover their military plans.
 One man, Filippo Colleoni, appears to be collaborating with the British but is in fact working undercover for Italian intelligence.
 The film ends with the city being recaptured by Italian troops and their Nazi German allies.